Javascript is not enabled.

 6. You may be able to ditch wearing glasses forever

-Cataracts — a clouding of the lens of the eye — can develop so slowly that you may not notice the difference initially.
-For some, cataracts begin to grow in their 50s; by age 80, more than half of Americans have had one.
+Eye tests over 60 include screening for cataracts.
+A clouding of the lens of the eye, a cataract can develop so slowly that you may not notice the difference initially.
+For some, cataracts begin to grow in their 50s, or even at age 40.
+By age 80, more than half of Americans have had one.
 But cataract surgery can liberate some people from glasses altogether, Wisner says.
 The procedure is quick (one hour), downtime is short (no more than a few days), and new techniques mean that some people won’t need post-op eye drops.

 7. You don’t need to drive with glare

-If night driving is becoming increasingly challenging, ask about antireflective lenses for your glasses, Horn suggests.
+If night driving is becoming increasingly challenging, ask about antireflective lenses for your glasses, optometrist Barbara Horn suggests.
 “If your eyes are healthy with no or minimal cataracts, antireflective lenses are the most common solution,” she says.
+That said, for folks who are over age 75, nighttime driving almost doubles the risk of being injured in a traffic accident, research suggests.
+At an annual vision exam, your eye care provider can talk to you about ways to make driving at night — or during the day — safer and make sure you’re being treated for any eye-related diseases.

-9. If you have diabetes, see your eye doc — it’s critical
+9. If you have diabetes, see your eye doctor — it’s critical

-Nearly 60 percent of people with diabetes skip their yearly eye exam, according to research from the Wills Eye Hospital.
 “Diabetes is a disease of blood vessels.
 In the eye, it causes bleeding and leakage of fluid in the retina, which can cause loss of vision,” Wisner says.
-If detected early, some of this loss can be reversed, but the more profound the damage, the harder it is to correct.
 That’s why an annual dilated exam is crucial.
-What’s going on in your eyes is a direct reflection of what’s happening in your kidneys, he adds; if an exam shows diabetes is not well controlled, you have an opportunity to take steps to preserve your eyesight — and the rest of your body.
+What’s going on in your eyes is a direct reflection of what’s happening in your kidneys, he adds; if a vision exam shows diabetes is not well controlled, you have an opportunity to take steps to preserve your eyesight — and the rest of your body.

 Join AARP to Continue